srobo/ops-manual/annual-robotics-competition/competition-team.md

 ## Purpose

-The Competition Team is an Events team responsible for defining and delivering the SR Competition Programme ('the competition programme') for a single competition cycle (11 months).
+The Competition Team is responsible for defining and delivering the SR Competition Programme ('the competition programme') for a single competition cycle (11 months).

 The SR Competition Programme includes, but is not limited to: